 Let freedom ring from Lookout Mountain of Tennessee.

-Let freedom ring from every hill and mole hill of Mississippi from every mountainside.
+Let freedom ring from every hill and molehill of Mississippi.

-On this Dr. Martin Luther King Jr.
+On this Dr. Martin Luther King Jr. Day, wow.

-Day, wow, one of the most captivating speakers of all time.
+One of the most captivating speakers of all time.

-She's the director of civil rights for the unborn for priests for life and niece of the Reverend Martin Luther King Jr.
+She's the Director of Civil Rights for the Unborn, for Priests for Life, and niece of the Reverend Martin Luther King Jr.

-Uh Dr. King, you uh this is your uncle.
+Dr. King, this is your uncle.

 You loved him.